lara-sundare6/fly-island-v2/README.md

-# Fly Island is being reworked and instructions no longer apply
+# Fly Island is being reworked and instructions to run no longer apply

 Fly Island is a web application that integrates with Google Cloud Monitoring to create custom metrics and provides CI/CD status updates.
 The application is built using Flask, Flask-SocketIO, and React.